catdino002/D-D-nuclear-medow/vinc forest.md

 INATORATOR
 ---
-give any object you can see and lift by yourself a self destruct button when button is pressed it deals 1d6+ how many 5ft squires it occupies (req 1 oz of g )
+give any object you can see and lift by yourself a self destruct button when button is pressed it deals 1d6+ how many 5ft squires it occupies (req 1 oz of gunnpowder red dye and 1 button )